A.P. ASTRA – The European Bull – Artforum Culture Foundation

 Just in spider of the Southeast, in Thessaloniki, the resumption of cultural priority and a suitable promotion can carry on not only the economic development, but also be a guarantor for an international common language.
 Outgoing from the knowledge that blossoming cultures and growing national economies cause itself mutually, the missing or otherwise used official support is of course still a not satisfactory brake moment.

-At the moment originate some fine collections with international and Greek contemporary art.
-Thus The Thessaloniki Museum of Photography is just the only museum devoted to this prospering medium in Greece – and one of just a few of its kind in Europe.
+There exists some fine collections with international and Greek contemporary art.
+Thus the Thessaloniki Museum of Photography is just the only museum devoted to this prospering medium in Greece – and one of just a few of its kind in Europe.
 From determining influence in this region and further on is also the gallery-conglomerate Tsatsis Projects / Artforum, one of the most significant Galleries generally in Greece.
 The narrow co-operation to Artforum Culture Foundation enables in common strain to be involved in central area of contemporary culture.
 Pantelis Tsatsis founded as well 2016 the now leading artfair of Greece: Art Thessaloniki.

 Also the audience grows bit by bit for contemporary art, however, the market for such works is still small.
 It corresponds to an order of logic that on the opening to contemporary culture in the country itself, in the end, will follow also the interest abroad.
 Besides, the extension of the art understanding will contribute to the self-esteem also of the Greeks and the people of the greater area all over the world.
 Besides, stylistic questions are, actually, of secondary nature, it is determining which contents are transported.
 It would be to be thought absurd that an equalised art that means an art calls to western measurements would have future.
 Forms and colours may pass in a global world without shade, but spiritual penetration of life can arise always only from the own culture and landscape and will develop in confrontation to the unknown.

-Jannis Kounellis formulated this in his charta, published 1995 in Milan, with these words: . then you find a language with which to construct an image, every age identifies with a new image, that nevertheless contains the past as imaginary and as language, albeit essentially reformed.
+Jannis Kounellis formulated it in his charta, published 1995 in Milan, with these words: … then you find a language with which to construct an image, every age identifies with a new image, that nevertheless contains the past as imaginary and as language, albeit essentially reformed.